 A CPAP machine is piece of medical equipment those of us who have sleep apnea use to keep our airways clear while we sleep.
 It’s not something we can leave behind when we go on vacation.
 My sleep apnea was diagnosed in 2011, so I have lots of experience of traveling with a CPAP machine.
-There are a few things to know when you travel with your machine.
+Here are a few things to know when you travel with your machine.

-Prep for airplane travel
+Prep your CPAP machine for airplane travel

 When you’re planning your trip, take stock of your supplies.
 Do you have a fresh filter, and enough nose pillows?
 Give your equipment a clean before you go, and empty your humidifier of water and dry it well.
 Most CPAP machines come with their own travel bag, and if yours doesn’t get a padded one ahead of your trip.
 You won’t want to pack your machine in your suitcase because if it gets lost or stolen, you will be thoroughly unhappy.
 Your CPAP won’t count against your carry on allowance as it is medical equipment, and if you want to sleep on the plane, you will want it with you.
 It’s a good precaution to have a copy of your CPAP prescription with you, but to be honest, I’ve never had anyone ask about it.